How to Run a Successful Nonprofit Membership Program | Donorbox

 Make sure your members feel like your outreach is tailored just for them, so personalize your communication as much as possible.
 For example, use the member’s preferred communication channel and mention previous campaigns they’ve donated to or volunteered for.

-While online communication can simply and efficiently engage your members, nothing makes members feel more appreciated and exclusive than a member-only event.
+While online communication can simply and efficiently engage your members, nothing makes members feel more appreciated and exclusive than a members-only event.

-Holding members-only events may require additional work and coordination by your team, but the sense of community you can foster with an in-person event is worth the planning time.
+Holding appreciation events may require additional work and coordination by your team, but the sense of community you can foster with an in-person event is worth the planning time.

 Many nonprofits are using nonprofit membership programs to secure funding.
-Here’s a list of nonprofits using membership programs to raise donations:
+Here’s a nonprofit that is successfully using a membership program to raise donations!

 Assata’s Daughters is a black woman-led nonprofit that helps and fights for its community.
 They have implemented a membership program for their supporters based on the members-as-donors model.